Leroymilo/FurnitureFramework/doc/Furniture.md

 ### Context Tags

 This is an array (a list) of context tags you want to add to your Furniture, it defaults to an empty list.
 If you want to learn more about context tags, check [the wiki](https://stardewvalleywiki.com/Modding:Items#Context_tags).
+Some context tags will be automatically added to your Furniture depending on what other fields you defined.
+The following are used to properly filter your Furniture with the Furniture Catalogue's tabs (either in the vanilla catalogue, or with SpaceCore's ShopExtensionData):
+- ff_category_table
+- ff_category_seat
+- ff_category_wall
+- ff_category_floor
+- ff_category_decor
+The following are used to properly filter your Furniture in the Happy Home Designer menu (**Work in Progress**):
+- ff_hhd_category_chair
+- ff_hhd_category_couch
+- ff_hhd_category_dresser?
+- ff_hhd_category_table
+- ff_hhd_category_wall
+- ff_hhd_category_light
+- ff_hhd_category_decor
+- ff_hhd_category_floor
+- ff_hhd_category_wall_light
+- ff_hhd_category_bed

 ### Exclude from Random Sales

 This defines wether or not this Furniture will show-up in random sales in the vanilla Furniture Catalogue and other Furniture shops.
 It's a boolean value (true or false), defaulting to true.

-## Furniture Catalogue Tab

-This defines in which tab of the (vanilla) Furniture Catalogue this Furniture will show up (`Exclude from Random Sales` must be `false`).
-It will also determine in which tab this Furniture will appear when placed in a [`FFStorage`](Special%20Types/Storage) Furniture with `Storage Preset` set to "FurnitureCatalogue".
-The possible values are:
-- `None`	(will only show up in the "everything" tab)
-- `Table`	(includes vanilla table, long table and dresser)
-- `Seat`	(includes vanilla chair, bench, couch and armchair)
-- `Wall`	(includes vanilla painting and window)
-- `Floor`	(includes only vanilla rug)
-- `Decor`	(includes vanilla lamp, sconce, bookcase, decor, other and fireplace) The default value is `None`.
+## Disable Category Tags

+If set to `true`, this will disable the context tags that are automatically added to your Furniture by FF.
+This is usefull if you want to set them yourself to be more in line with what you consider your Furniture to be.

 ## Custom Catalogue Shop